CHuiV123/GuruAssist/README.md

 # 🧠 GuruAssist: AI-Powered Mind Map Generator

 GuruAssist is a smart learning tool that transforms your syllabus or study notes into interactive, explorable mind maps.
-Built with Streamlit and powered by Google's Gemini AI, it helps you visualize complex topics, understand relationships between concepts, and dive deep into subjects on demand.
+Built with Streamlit and powered by OpenAI GPT4o-mini model, it helps you visualize complex topics, understand relationships between concepts, and dive deep into subjects on demand.

 *Replace this with a GIF or screenshot of your application in action!*

 ## ✨ Features

 - **Dual Input Methods**: Generate mind maps from either a **PDF file** or by **pasting raw text**.
-- **AI-Powered Generation**: Leverages the Gemini API to intelligently analyze your content and build a hierarchical mind map.
+- **AI-Powered Generation**: Leverages the OpenAI API to intelligently analyze your content and build a hierarchical mind map.
 - **Interactive Visualization**: Explore your mind map with a dynamic, zoomable, and draggable interface.
 - **Click-to-Learn**: Click on any topic (node) in the mind map to get an instant, AI-generated summary, key points, and examples.
 - **Recursive Drill-Down**: Not enough detail?
 Select any topic and generate a brand new, more focused mind map for it.